Susan Zelinsky: Music In Video Games

+Her Life Now

+Zelinsky now teaches a drama class at the San Rafeal Community Center, San Rafeal with kids ages 7-12.She is currently directing a play for the Wizard of Oz.

 Wine, Women, & Song

 Wine, Women & Song® is an annual benefit concert which raises money for the fight against breast cancer, founded by Susan Zelinsky, in 1998.
 As of 2018, over $350,000 has been raised and given to local charities: To Celebrate Life Breast Cancer Foundation and ZERO Breast Cancer of Marin.